Lowcostholidays: History

 The brand’s German site was the first to launch internationally, followed by a further nine European sites.

 In June 2013, lowcostholidays launched its single parent holidays campaign, offering lone parents cheaper rates on selected hotels when travelling with children.
 The same month, their Secret Hotels programme launched, allowing customers access to cheaper beach breaks by booking an undisclosed hotel.

 In early 2014, lowcostholidays expanded further, opening offices in Atlanta, United States and Sydney.

 Collapse

 On 15 July 2016, the company collapsed and went into administration.
-The administrator, Smith & Williamson, claims that there are approximately 27,000 Lowcostholidays customers currently on holiday and 110,000 who had booked trips but were yet to depart.
-In 2013, the CAA warned holidaymakers to avoid booking with the company, due to its relocation to Spain, which meant that its bookings were no longer protected by ATOL.
-This ensures that customers can return home and receive a refund if a company does collapse.
+The administrator, Smith & Williamson, claimed that there were approximately 27,000 Lowcostholidays customers on holiday at that date and 110,000 who had booked trips but were then yet to depart.
+In 2013, the CAA warned holidaymakers to avoid booking with the company, due to its relocation to Spain, which meant that its bookings were no longer protected by ATOL, which would have ensured that customers could return home and receive a refund if a company did collapse.

 Lowcostholidays had ignored these warnings, stating that holidaymakers had protection under a Spanish scheme.
 Its sudden collapse was blamed on "the recent and ongoing turbulent financial environment" (leading up to and following the Brexit vote).

 The company advertised on ITV in the UK the week before, and a 60% sale on their Facebook page the day before they entered into administration.